aditsuru-git/readme-gen/README.md

       ```

 2.  **Configuration File (`.json`):**

     - This file defines the questions the CLI will ask (e.g., `readme-config.json`).
     - It MUST contain a root object with a single key: `"prompts"`.
     - The value of `"prompts"` MUST be an array of prompt objects.

+    ### Follow-up Questions (`dependsOn`/`showIf`)

+    - You can make a prompt appear only if a _previous_ prompt was answered with a specific value.
+    - To do this, add two optional properties to the prompt object you want to make conditional:
+      - `dependsOn` (string, required if `showIf` is used): The `name` of the prompt this one depends on. **This parent prompt MUST be defined earlier in the `"prompts"` array.**
+      - `showIf` (any, required if `dependsOn` is used): The exact value (checked using `===`) that the parent prompt's answer must have for this follow-up prompt to be shown.
+    - If the condition is not met (parent prompt wasn't answered or the answer doesn't match `showIf`), the follow-up prompt is skipped entirely.

     - **Example (`my-config.json`):**
       ```json
       {
       	"prompts": [
-      		// Prompt definition objects go here...
+      		// Parent prompt
+      		{
+      			"name": "deployChoice",
+      			"type": "select",
+      			"message": "Choose deployment target:",
+      			"options": ["AWS", "GCP", "Manual"]
+      		},
+      		// Follow-up 1: Only shown if deployChoice === "AWS"
+      		{
+      			"name": "awsRegion",
+      			"type": "select",
+      			"message": "Select AWS Region:",
+      			"options": ["us-east-1", "eu-west-2"],
+      			"dependsOn": "deployChoice",
+      			"showIf": "AWS"
+      		},
+      		// Follow-up 2: Only shown if deployChoice === "Manual"
+      		{
+      			"name": "manualSteps",
+      			"type": "text",
+      			"message": "Describe manual steps:",
+      			"dependsOn": "deployChoice",
+      			"showIf": "Manual"
+      		},
+      		// Standard prompt, always shown
+      		{
+      			"name": "projectName",
+      			"type": "text",
+      			"message": "Project Name:"
+      		}
       	]
       }
       ```

 ### Prompt Types & Options

 Each object inside the `"prompts"` array defines one question.
-It must have `name`, `type`, and `message`.
+Besides the optional `dependsOn` and `showIf` described above, it must have `name`, `type`, and `message`.
 Other properties are optional depending on the type.

 - **Common Properties:**